DestroyerDarkNess/Falcon-Anticheat/README.md

 ![Preview](https://i.ibb.co/q52bJbN/Notify.png)

 ## Introduction
-A Complete Anticheat Written in .Net
+- A Complete Anticheat Written in .Net
+- It has many features, It uses All the add-ons of my [Destroyer Protection](https://github.com/DestroyerDarkNess/DestroyerProtection) and it also has Minimal Parts of the Scan Engine of my [Anti-Malware Portable Strely Cleaner](https://toolslib.net/downloads/viewdownload/548-strely/).

 ## Features
 - Anti-debugging attacks